Costa Del Sol -

-The name 'Costa del Sol' (Coast of the Sun) refers to around 160 kilometres (100 miles) of coastline located in southern Spain, in the region of Andalucia, and within the province of Málaga.
+Costa del Sol; The name 'Costa del Sol' (Coast of the Sun) refers to around 160 kilometres (100 miles) of coastline located in southern Spain, in the region of Andalucia, and within the province of Málaga.
 The Costa del Sol has been for many years a popular holiday destination and also a prime location for Brits and other northern europeans wishing to buy a holiday home in the sun.

 There was human settlement in the Costa del Sol region as long as 25,000 years ago when Stone Age man walked the surrounding shorelines and inhabited caves along the coast.
-In about 1000 BC the local Iberian tribes (early Spanish peoples) traded with Phoenicians who sailed these coasts and also with Greeks who set up commercial centres all along the Mediterranean coastline.
+In about 1000 BC the local Iberian tribes (early Spanish peoples) traded with Phoenicians who sailed these coasts and also with Greeks who set up commercial centres all along the Mediterranean Sea coastline.

-After this came the Carthaginians from North Africa, they set up their capital in Cartagena, some distance to the north (Murcia region) and were involved in the Punic Wars with the Romans by whom they were eventually defeated.
-With Roman sovereignty came civilisation and stability for many centuries and the region became known as Baetica, the Romans introduced irrigation systems to improve agriculture, built roads, aqueducts and towns.
 With the collapse of the Roman Empire in the 5th century AD the Romans were replaced by the Visigoths, a strange race of Germanic peoples about whom little is known. the Visigoths were in turn defeated by the Moors who were destined to remain in the region (and most of Spain) for many centuries.
 The Moors named the area Al-Andalus and made further improvemens to systems put in place by the Romans and also made their mark on the culture and architecture of the region.

 While the Christian re-conquest of Spain began in the 13th Century much of the region remained under Arab control until the 15th Century, Granada being the last to fall in 1492. after the defeat and expulsion of the Arabs, the region went into economic decline and took many years to recover.